mikhailefimov/blender_furniture_builder/README.md

 # License

-This script is unusable without Blender, so it is licenses under GNU GPL Version 2 or later (as Blender itself).
+This script is unusable without Blender, so it is licensed under GNU GPL Version 2 or later as Blender itself.
 See https://www.blender.org/about/license/ for licensing details.

 Of course, there may be bugs and corner cases, so use this at your own risk.